cornerman/colibri/README.md

 A simple functional reactive library for scala-js.
 Colibri is an implementation of the `Observable`, `Observer` and `Subject` reactive concepts.

-If you're new to these, here is a nice introduction for rx.js: <https://rxjs.dev/guide/overview>.

-Here you can find visualizations for common reactive operators: <https://rxmarbles.com/>
+If you're new to these concepts, here is a nice introduction from rx.js: <https://rxjs.dev/guide/overview>.
+Another good resource are these visualizations for common reactive operators: <https://rxmarbles.com/>.

 This library includes:
-- a (minimal) frp library based on js-native operations like `setTimeout`, `setInterval`, `setImmediate`, `queueMicrotask`
+- A (minimal) reactive library based on JavaScript native operations like `setTimeout`, `setInterval`, `setImmediate`, `queueMicrotask`
-- typeclasses for streaming to integrate with other streaming libraries
+- Typeclasses to integrate with other streaming libraries

 ## Usage